library(recipes) # For data preprocessing

 title = "Monotonic Bins for Inquiries")

-Notice how the default rates now increase monotonically across the bins, making the relationship clearer and more interpretable compared to the raw data we visualized earlier.
+The default rates now demonstrate perfect monotonic behavior across all bins, creating a clearer and more interpretable relationship compared to the raw data.

 <- function(var, outcome, max_depth = 10, plot = TRUE){